SCJ - iShares MSCI Japan Small-Cap ETF

 - What is SCJ?

 - SCJ is the ticker symbol for iShares MSCI Japan Small-Cap ETF, an listed exchange-traded fund.
-The iShares MSCI Japan Small-Cap ETF seeks to track the investment results of an index composed of small-capitalization Japanese equities.
+The iShares MSCI Japan Small-Cap ETF (SCJ) is designed to replicate the investment performance of a specific market benchmark.
+This index exclusively comprises shares of smaller Japanese companies.
 Listed on AMEX.
 SCJ is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the SCJ options snapshot look like today?